Advanced Diploma of Engineering Technology (Civil Engineering Design) - 22479VIC

 Don't meet the English language test scores?
 Complete an Upper Intermediate Certificate at RMIT English Worldwide.

-Graduates who achieve a minimum GPA of 2.0 out of 4.0, will be guaranteed entry into the BH077 Bachelor of Engineering (Civil and Infrastructure) (Honours) with one and half years (144 credit points) of credit.
+Graduates will be guaranteed entry into the BH077 Bachelor of Engineering (Civil and Infrastructure) (Honours) with 1.5 years (equivalent to 144 credit points) of credit.

 When you successfully complete the Advanced Diploma of Engineering Technology (Civil Engineering Design) and achieve a minimum GPA of 2.0 (out of 4.0), you are guaranteed entry to the Bachelor of Engineering (Civil and Infrastructure) (Honours) with three semesters of advanced standing (equivalent to 144 credit points).